Marek Solczyński: Diplomatic career

 Pope Benedict XVI appointed him on 26 November 2011 Titular Archbishop of Caesarea in Mauretania and Apostolic Nuncio to Georgia On 15 December he was named Nuncio to Armenia as well.
 He received his episcopal consecration from Pope Benedict on the 6 January 2012.
 On 14 April 2012 he was given the responsibilities of the Apostolic Nuncio to Azerbaijan.

 On 25 April 2017, Pope Francis appointed him Apostolic Nuncio to Tanzania.

-On 2 February 2022 Pope Francis appointed him Apostolic Nuncio to Türkiye and, on 14 February 2022, to Azerbaijan also.
+On 2 February 2022, Pope Francis appointed him Apostolic Nuncio to Turkey and, on 14 February 2022, to Azerbaijan also.
 On 8 September 2022 Pope Francis appointed him Apostolic Nuncio to Turkmenistan as well.